Vasodilation: Autonomic nervous system control

-Cold-induced vasodilation
+Cold-induced

 Cold-induced vasodilation (CIVD) occurs after cold exposure, possibly to reduce the risk of injury.
 It can take place in several locations in the human body but is observed most often in the extremities.
 The fingers are especially common because they are exposed most often.

 When the fingers are exposed to cold, vasoconstriction occurs first to reduce heat loss, resulting in strong cooling of the fingers.
 Approximately five to ten minutes after the start of the cold exposure of the hand, the blood vessels in the finger tips will suddenly vasodilate.
 This is probably caused by a sudden decrease in the release of neurotransmitters from the sympathetic nerves to the muscular coat of the arteriovenous anastomoses due to local cold.
 The CIVD increases blood flow and subsequently the temperature of the fingers.
 This can be painful and is sometimes known as the 'hot aches' which can be painful enough to bring on vomiting.

 A new phase of vasoconstriction follows the vasodilation, after which the process repeats itself.
 This is called the Hunting reaction.
 Experiments have shown that three other vascular responses to immersion of the finger in cold water are possible: a continuous state of vasoconstriction; slow, steady, and continuous rewarming; and a proportional control form in which the blood vessel diameter remains constant after an initial phase of vasoconstriction.
 However, the vast majority of responses can be classified as the Hunting reaction.